 However, the long-term effects of CBD have not yet been studied.
 There is emerging evidence that chronic use of cannabis (containing THC) may lead to long-term impairment in cognitive functioning, but specific studies have not yet been conducted on CBD use alone, in the absence of THC.

 Based on a recent global report by the World Health Organization, CBD is not addictive and there is no risk of dependency.
 Because CBD products are made from high-CBD, low-THC hemp, they are also non-habit forming (THC is the active ingredient in marijuana that is said to create dependency amongst some people).
 Moreover, CBD does not stimulate the brain’s dopamine-based reward system.

 Ultimately, at this point in time, the long-term effects of CBD use are best judged using anecdotal evidence from frequent, daily users, and this is another instance in which the first-hand information on Reddit can be extremely valuable.
 Here’s what SeeBeeDee123 had to say about the cannabinoid’s potential long-term effects:

-“Long term side effects include better health, wellness, neurogenesis, reduced anxiety and depression, and lowered chance of developing cancer and other autoimmune disorders.”
+“Long term side effects include better health, wellness, neurogenesis, reduced anxiety and depression, and lowered chance of developing… autoimmune disorders.”

 Likewise, aaronthedragon mimicked the sentiment by claiming: